morsalinamunmun/Social-Event-website/questions_and_answers.md

 <i>Write your explanation here</i>
 Here use the forEach method to iterate over each element in the nums array.

 In the callback function provided to forEach,  check if the num is truthy using the if (num) condition.
-In JavaScript, 0 is considered falsy, and all other numbers (including 1, 2, and 3) are considered truthy.
+In JavaScript, 0 is considered falsy,  all other numbers are  truthy.

 </p>
 </details>